 - Additional information about quantitative reasoning:

-- A description of quantitative reasoning by Michael Tallman
+- A description of the concept of quantitative reasoning by Michael Tallman

 - A paper by Pat Thompson that describes all of the technical details of quantitative reasoning